Offa’s Dyke Path

 IS IT A NATIONAL TRAIL: Yes

-WHERE DOES THE OFFA’S DYKE PATH START?
+WHERE DOES IT START?
 Prestatyn, a seaside resort on the North Wales coast.

 AND WHERE DOES IT END?
 Sedbury Cliffs, just outside Chepstow and overlooking the Severn Estuary.

-HOW HARD IS THE OFFA’S DYKE PATH?
+HOW HARD IS IT?
 A pretty taxing rural trail, with lots of hills and the odd remote section.
 The weather can close in fast too, particularly in the more mountainous sections, making navigation more difficult.

 King Offa became king of Mercia in 757AD and quickly made it the most successful of the seven kingdoms of England at that time.
 Having failed to properly subdue the Welsh, however, he decided instead to build a permanent barrier along the frontier.
 It is that barrier that today we call Offa’s Dyke.
 (Whether Offa was actually responsible for the dyke remains something of a moot point, and in the guide book we look more closely at the dyke’s history.
 But such matters need not concern us right now.)